Health First Colorado (Medicaid)

 - Social Security numbers for all household members

 - For individuals who are self employed: proof of income such as tax returns or profit/loss statements

 - Verification of income from other sources (rental income, VA, pension, unemployment, etc.)

-Medicaid applications will be processed within 45 days from the date our office receives your completed application and all required documents.
+Health First Colorado (Medicaid) applications will be processed within 45 days from the date our office receives your completed application and all required documents.

 Obtaining Temporary Coverage During Processing